General University Reference Utility

 When travel requirements arise during international travel, it is permissible for the employee to purchase air travel without comparisons if the traveler believes the fare is reasonable.
 The traveler must provide an explanation as to why it was necessary to purchase airfare during the trip rather than prior to departure.

 Use of travel packages is discouraged because of the lack of detail regarding the various components of travel (airfare, lodging, transportation).
 There may, however, be occasions when a travel package consisting of airfare and hotel will result in a lower overall cost than booking each item separately.
-The policy regarding required documentation of comparisons listed above for federally funded travel and other travel applies to travel packages as well.
+In that case, package travel which does not delineate costs – flights/transportation/lodging/rental cars – must be submitted with comparisons to show that the total package cost is less than the costs if purchased separately.
+These packages may be unallowable on sponsored travel if not properly documented through comparisons at the time of booking.

 When a travel package includes a rental car, there must be a demonstrated need for the car, and the car rental agreement must meet the insurance requirements of our car rental policy.
 If a car is not needed, then the package price should be compared to the price for individually purchased air and hotel.